Renaldo (footballer)

 Renaldo Lopes da Cruz (born 19 March 1970), known simply as Renaldo, is a Brazilian former footballer who played as a forward.

 Club career

-Born in Cotegipe, Bahia, Renaldo played for more than 15 different clubs in his country, most notably for Clube Atlético Mineiro.
-During his entire career, he missed only two penalty kicks – both in the same match, a 3–0 home win against Figueirense Futebol Clube – and left for Spain in 1996 to sign with Deportivo de La Coruña.
+Born in Cotegipe, Bahia, Renaldo played for more than 15 different clubs in his country, most notably for Atlético Mineiro.
+During his entire career, he missed only two penalty kicks – both in the same match, a 3–0 home win against Figueirense Futebol Clube – and left for Spain in 1996 to sign with Deportivo La Coruña.